Do you look common on a date? Expert reveals fashion mistakes you could make | ExBulletin

 Do you look common on a date?
 Expert reveals fashion mistakes you could make

-WE ALL are in a bind when it comes to picking out an outfit for a date, but an etiquette expert has revealed what absolutely shouldn’t be wearing.
+WE ALL are in a bind when it comes to choosing an outfit for a date, but an etiquette expert has revealed what absolutely shouldn’t be worn.

 Anna Bey, etiquette expert and millionaire matchmaker, revealed the ten fashion mistakes that could sabotage your love life.